Algafix/OSNMA/README.md

 OSNMAlib
 ========

-OSNMAlib is an open source Python library that can be integrated in existing receivers and applications to incorporate navigation message authentication to the positioning process.
+OSNMAlib is an open-source Python library that can be integrated into existing receivers and applications to incorporate navigation message authentication to the positioning process.
 It can read the Galileo I/NAV pages when received, store the navigation and authentication data, perform the authentication verification, and report the status.